-Turn the phase selector switch to each line-to-line phase selection shown on the volts scale (L1-L2, L2-L3, and L3-L1).
+Turn the phase selector switch to each line-to-line phase selection shown on the volts scale (L1-L2 on single phase sets; L1-L2, L2-L3, and L3-L1 on three phase sets).
 Read the AC voltmeter (using the upper or lower voltage scale as indicated by the scale indicator light).
 At full-load, the line-to-line voltage should be the same as the set nameplate rating.
 Adjust the Voltage Adjust rheostat on the control panel as necessary to set voltage.